-Are you drowning in clutter?
-Here are my tips on finally getting rid of the clutter, getting organized and maintaining it!
+I am a failure!
+I went on a mad purge of my basement a couple of years ago but, like my gray roots, the clutter has crept back!
+I am determined to make 2022 the year I conquer my basement once and for all.
+If you, like me, are drowning in clutter, here are my tips to finally getting rid of the clutter, get organized and maintain it!
 My decluttering tips will help you to know what to get rid of and how to make money doing it.

 Let it Go!

 I have piles of clutter that threaten to topple upon me causing serious bodily injury – maybe even death – so I have vowed that it’s time to live with only the things that I truly love and get rid of the rest.

 Excess stuff causes us stress (living with piles of stuff surrounding us is exhausting), money (we buy things we already own but either can’t find or forget we have) and time (the constant search for that thing we can never find).

 It’s time to free ourselves of the excess and focus only on what brings us happiness with these decluttering tips.

 “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
 Following this famous golden rule of William Morris is a good way to avoid accumulating too much stuff.

 Let it Go – 10 Steps to Clutter Free